nikhil550/fabric-ca-k8s/README.md

-# **Hyperledger Fabric on IBM CLoud
+# Hyperledger Fabric on IBM CLoud

 ## Connect to your IBM Kubernetes service

-When you have connected, you will be able to run the following comand
+When you have connected, you will be able to run the following command
 ```
 kubectl get all
 ```
 Expected output is similar to below, note your ClusterIP will be different.

 ## Set up the persistent volume claim and provision storage